foam-framework/foam2/doc/guides/Dao.md

 `select()` calls `sink.put(obj)` repeatedly, once for each object retrieved.
 It then calls `sink.eof()` and resolves the returned promise with the same sink passed in.
 This allows you to pass in a sink like `ArraySink` or `Count`, and inspect it after the `select` completes:

     dao.select(this.COUNT()).then(function(count) { console.log(count.value); });

+If you don't specify a Sink when calling `select()`, a `foam.dao.ArraySink` will be created by default and passed to the resolved Promise:

+    dao.select().then(function(arraySink) {
+      // ArraySinks have an 'a' property with the result array console.log("Length:", arraySink.a.length);
+    });

+When calling `select()` or `removeAll()`, the returned Promise will resolve after all `put` and `remove` operations have been called (if those operations happen to return Promises, they are ignored).

 ### removeAll(skip, limit, order, predicate)
+*`returns Promise`*

 `removeAll()` is very similar to `select()`, with the obvious exception that it removes all matching entries from the DAO instead of returning them.

 Be careful! `myDAO.removeAll()` without any filtering will delete every entry.

+## DAO Filtering Methods

+These methods return a new DAO that wraps your old one, restricting what you see when you `find`, `select`, and `removeAll`.
+You can call these methods multiple times, adding new filters, or call them multiple times on your DAO, getting different filtered views of the same contents.

 ### where(predicate)
+*`returns DAO`*

 `where(predicate)` returns a new DAO that is a filtered window onto the data in the original.

 The `predicate` argument is structured using FOAM's mLang syntax.
 This is a structured, injection-safe query language written in Javascript.
 Just like SQL, you can compose comparisons like GT, EQ, IN, or CONTAINS with operators like AND and OR.

-The language is extensible, so you can write your own mLangs, or use `foam.mlang.predicate.Func` to run an inline function on each potential object.

 ### orderBy(order)
+*`returns DAO`*

 `orderBy(order)` uses a small subset of mLang syntax (see `where()` above) to specify a sort order.